datasektionen/bawang-content/en/chapter/body.md

 _Prylmånglaren_ is the person at the CS chapter who makes sure to get all the, patches and merchandise, which are s big part of sedish student culture.
-They can be found in META and organize selling events semi-regularly. prylis@d.kth.se
+They can be found in META and organize selling events semi-regularly. prylis@datasektionen.se

 Ski-trip
 --------